ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Method

 \subsection{The \name{} Paradigm}

-To overcome above limitations, \name{} reconceptualizes configurations as dynamic, tool-updatable variables rather than pre-fixed constants, thereby effecting a phase transition from externally imposed rules to intrinsically learned control parameters.
-The paradigm comprises two tightly-coupled components: the inference agent $\pi_i$ and the reconfiguration tool $T_{\text{reconfig}}$ powered by a reconfiguration engine $\mu$, which collaborate to enable adaptive self-configuration, as illustrated in Figure~\ref{fig:main}.
+To overcome these limitations, \name{} reconceptualizes configuration as a dynamic, tool-updatable state rather than a pre-fixed constant.
+As illustrated in Figure~\ref{fig:main}, \name{} equips the execution agent $\pi_i$ with a standardized reconfiguration tool $T_{\text{reconfig}}$, thereby representing configuration adaptation as a native tool call in the same policy's action space.
+Conditioned on task progression and environmental feedback, $\pi_i$ invokes this tool to submit a stage execution summary and a reconfiguration request; the tool then returns a configuration-generation specification that guides $\pi_i$ to produce the next-stage configuration $\mathcal{C}_{i+1}$.

 We first formalize the dynamic configuration at each stage.
-We define a stage as the execution interval between two consecutive reconfigurations, and its configuration is formalized as:
+A stage is defined as the execution interval between two consecutive reconfigurations, with its configuration given by:

-Unlike the pre-fixed $\mathcal{C}_{\text{static}} = (\sigma, T, K)$ that lies outside the agent's action space, this formulation introduces sub-goals $q_i$ and allows all elements to evolve with stage index $i$.
-Specifically, $q_i$ specifies the current-stage objective to enable macro-level planning, $\sigma_i$ represents the execution strategy, $T_i$ is the local toolbox selected from the predefined global tool pool $T_{\text{all}}$, and $K_i$ is the local knowledge containing task-relevant information and prior progress.
-The system also maintains a global history sequence $H_{\text{all}}^{(i)}$ to record execution summaries up to stage $i$.
+Unlike the pre-fixed $\mathcal{C}_{\text{static}} = (\sigma, T, K, m)$ that lies outside the agent's action space, this formulation introduces the sub-goal $q_i$ and allows every configuration element to evolve with the stage index $i$.
+Specifically, $q_i$ specifies the current-stage objective; $\sigma_i$ denotes the execution strategy; $T_i \subseteq T_{\text{all}}$ is the stage-specific toolbox selected from the global tool pool; $K_i$ is the local knowledge accessible at the current stage, including task-relevant facts, prior progress, and key constraints; and $m_i$ denotes the context-management mode, which determines how the execution agent maintains, compresses, truncates, and organizes the visible context within stage $i$.
+The system further maintains a global history sequence $H_{\text{all}}^{(i)}$, which records execution summaries up to stage $i$.

-Building upon this configuration, we formalize the two core components as follows.
+Building on this configuration, we formalize the execution agent and its reconfiguration tool as follows.